ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Users in Abbey have their own identity, determined by their email address, separate from any identities they may use in AWS.
 You can add users to your Abbey account in bulk to save time.

 ### Make an access request with Abbey

+Abbey is now configured to manage access in your AWS account.
+Let's test this by getting Carol to request access to the database.

 - Browse to https://app.abbey.io/resources.
   ![Request access in Abbey](./assets/request.jpg)